boyac/pyGamgee/README.md

 *   Buying me a coffee on Ko-fi

 ## License

-This project is licensed under the MIT License - see the `LICENSE` file for details.
+This project is licensed under a modified MIT License - see the `LICENSE` file for full details.